 The mistake, failure or disaster is what gives your story tension and fills it with emotion.
 The obstacle should be the pivot point of your story and what makes it memorable.

 The power of the story lies in finding meaning in the moment.
 Often, the story and the lesson learnt turn out to be metaphors.
 A leader doesn’t need to interact with an employee to have a story about good leadership.
-The story could be about traveling, playing football or even skydiving, as long as the lesson learnt from overcoming the obstacle is relevant to the message.
+The story could be about travelling, playing football or even skydiving, as long as the lesson learnt from overcoming the obstacle is relevant to the message.

 All stories are about change, whether that change is forced upon us (for example by a competitor) or decided by us (for example by creating a new product line).
 Our lives pivot one way or the other at moments of change and choice.
 You simply need to find meaning in these moments for your story, in order to influence and persuade others of your message.